Galois Connections in Persistent Homology: Introduction

-The heart of this paper is in Sections \ref{sec: metrics} and \ref{sec: stability}.
-In Section \ref{sec: metrics} we interpret interleavings between persistence modules and matchings between persistence diagrams in our language.
-Both interleavings and matchings turn out to simply be spans in their respective categories.
-We exploit this fact together with functoriality to give a significantly easier proof of the bottleneck stability theorem in Section \ref{sec: stability}.
+In Section \ref{sec: metrics}, we interpret interleavings between persistence modules and matchings between persistence diagrams in our language.
+We introduce a new notion of interleavings which we call Galois interleavings.
+While these Galois interleavings are significantly more flexible than the traditional interleavings for persistence modules over $[0,\infty)$, in Proposition \ref{prop: old interleaving} we show that, in this setting, Galois interleavings induce the same metric.
+Both Galois interleavings and matchings are simply spans in the categories $\Pmod$ and $\Dgm$ respectively.
+That is, if $\Mfunc$ and $\Nfunc$ are persistence modules then a Galois interleaving between $\Mfunc$ and $\Nfunc$ is a persistence module $\Gamma$ with morphisms $\Mfunc \leftarrow \Gamma \rightarrow \Nfunc$.
+Likewise, if $w_0$ and $w_1$ are persistence diagrams then a matching between them is a nonnegative persistence diagram $\nu$ with morphisms $w_0 \leftarrow \nu \rightarrow w_1$.
+In Section \ref{sec: stability}, we exploit the flexibility provided by Galois interleavings together with functoriality to give a proof of the Bottleneck Stability Theorem (Theorem \ref{thm:bottleneck stability}).

-In Section \ref{sec: multiparameter} we utilize RGCT to establish previously unknown relationships between various notions of multiparameter persistence diagrams.
-In particular, we show that rank function persistence diagrams and birth-death function persistence are closely related and that the fibered barcode can be computed from the birth-death function persistence diagram in linear time.
+In Section \ref{sec: multiparameter}, we extend the birth-death function of~{\cite{editdistance}} from filtrations to persistence modules by using free covers.
+We then utilize RGCT to establish previously unknown relationships between various notions of multiparameter persistence diagrams.
+In particular, we prove that the persistence diagrams obtained from nullity functions and birth-death functions are equivalent; see Proposition~\ref{prop:ker and bd}.
+We also show that rank function persistence diagrams and birth-death function (or nullity function) persistence diagrams are closely related (Proposition \ref{prop:relation diagrams}) and provide a formula for the fibered barcode in terms of the persistence diagram using RGCT (Proposition \ref{prop: fibered linear time}).